KaustubhPatange/ImageLoaderView/README.md

 Having an effect (shown in gif) requires multiple views to be laid out.
 For eg: to achieve the Shimmer effect with this [library](https://github.com/facebook/shimmer-android/), you can wrap your `ImageView` inside the `ShimmerFrameLayout` (which it provides) & also the overlay `ImageView` (with circular data-usage icon), you already took 3 layout passes to draw the same thing.
 In places like `RecyclerView` where each draw calls are expensive we must optimize it.

-This view draws everything in one view & also manage the animation states which would unnecessarily increase boiler-plate if done manually.
+This view draws everything in one layout pass & also manage the animation states which would unnecessarily increase boiler-plate if done manually.

 ## Usage